AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

 '
 ```

-## Delete or remove an option from a bundle product
+## Delete an option from a bundle product

 Remove a child product from a bundle product without deleting the product from the catalog by sending the following DELETE request using cURL.